 Discussing the Government’s Health and Safety Strategy, and the broader work in the Workplace Relations portfolio, the Hon.
-Iain Lees-Gallaoway’s address
+Iain Lees-Galloway’s address

 focused on the various communities in Auckland and the different perspectives and attitude towards health and safety.
 He touched upon the government embarking on a health and safety strategy that sets out goals and priorities to drive sustained, system-wide improvements to NZ’s work related health, injury and fatality rates, including NZ’s ethnic workers.